Chromiell/dotfiles-WSL/README.md

 ## Change settings to Windows terminal to display Nerd Fonts

-Install FiraCode Nerd Font from [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads).
+Install the `AdwaitaMono Nerd Font Mono` from this repository: [https://github.com/ryanoasis/nerd-fonts/releases](https://github.com/ryanoasis/nerd-fonts/releases), download the `AdwaitaMono.zip` file, extract it and install all the fonts contained within.

 Edit the JSON settings of Windows Terminal to the following: